-- 1 Explain why some of the lines on the graph will eventually stop rising. - 2 Look at Figure 1.23.
-Suggest the energy resource that China used the most from 2000 to 2010.
-Explain your answer. - 3 Suggest why fossil fuels are likely to provide most of the world's energy for the foreseeable future.
+- Explain why some of the lines on the graph will eventually stop rising. - 2 Look at Figure 1.22.
+Which single type of fuel is used the most? - 3 Suggest why fossil fuels are likely to provide most of the world's energy for the foreseeable future.